 Making homemade Thai Red Fish Curry is not tricky at all.
 It’s actually ridiculously easy to put together.
-Ready in just 20 minutes, naturally gluten-free and guaranteed to impress everyone at the dinner table!
+Ready in just 20 minutes, naturally gluten-free and dairy-free, it’s guaranteed to impress everyone at the dinner table!

 The secret for a GREAT Red Thai fish curry is, of course, a really good-quality red curry paste, and the best fish you can find out there.